alec-rabold/_archive_zip/README.md

 ## Preamble

-The zipspy CLI allows you to download specific files and/or directories from zip archives in S3 without having to download the entire object.
+The zipspy CLI allows you to download specific files and directories from a zip archive in S3 without having to download the entire object.

 ## Installation